 An adventure therapy model in a residential treatment center involves recreation outings in the community that complement other therapeutic programming, rather than as the main form of therapy.

 At Red Mountain Colorado, adventure therapy and wilderness therapy is all about learning to have fun with others through, working as a team, and becoming more confident.
-Twice a week, your teen will experience safe recreational activities that challenge them and help them grow in ways they never thought possible.
+Once a week, your teen will experience safe recreational activities that challenge them and help them grow in ways they never thought possible.

 Some of the adventure activities that RMC offers include: